kosanam1995/R-sample-programs/README.md

 ### Deployment

-Download both "n1.lp" and "ip_solve.Rmd" in to a single folder.
+Download both "n1.lp" and "lp_solve.Rmd" in to a single folder.

 Then run "ip_solve.Rmd"